Kevin Vuong: Election victory and subsequent calls for resignation

-Despite being dropped by the Liberal Party and his ongoing legal issues, Vuong refused to drop out of the race, making his subsequent victory controversial.
-Of the ballots cast on election day, he polled 2,261 fewer votes than New Democratic Party candidate Norm Di Pasquale.
-Vuong was therefore elected as a result of advance polls and mail-in ballots, which had commenced several days prior to the scandal becoming public knowledge.
+Vuong emerged victorious despite the controversy, as his campaign had secured a substantial margin of over 4,400 votes from mail-in ballots and advance polls.
+Of the ballots cast on election day, Vuong was out-polled by the NDP candidate Norm Di Pasquale by over 2,200 votes.
+He was the only MP elected in Toronto who was out-polled of the ballots cast on election day.
 Some Spadina-Fort York constituents who cast their ballots before hearing about Vuong's charges said they would have voted differently with some signing a petition requesting a by-election, while others defended Vuong's right to stay in office as the charges were dropped.

-Vuong announced his intention to sit as an Independent following the election.
-On 22 September, two days following the federal election, Vuong said on Twitter that he would "work hard to earn [voters'] trust" and that he intended to address his sexual assault allegations, stating: "I intend to address them at a later date more wholly in a dedicated forum", subsequently participating in an interview with John Moore on CFRB.
+On 22 September, two days following the federal election, Vuong announced his intention to take his seat in parliament as an Independent to "work hard to earn [voters'] trust" and he intended to address his sexual assault allegations "at a later date more wholly in a dedicated forum", subsequently participating in an interview with John Moore on CFRB.
 Vuong added that "allegations of sexual assault are a serious matter, deserving of more discussion than this statement can provide."
 Vuong later deleted the tweet containing the statement.

-Ontario Liberal Party leader Steven Del Duca called for Vuong to "examine his conscience" to see if he could credibly take his seat even as an independent, "given the circumstances of the allegation" against him.
-He also said that Vuong would not be allowed to run as a Liberal at the provincial level even if he was cleared.
-Vuong's predecessor, Adam Vaughan, also called for Vuong to resign, saying that Vuong could not honourably take up a "compromised seat" that he had won via "a compromised victory".
+His statement triggered an avalanche negative responses, with calls for his resignation from constituents, his own campaign team, and senior Liberal figures who campaigned for him recently.
+Ontario Liberal Party leader Steven Del Duca, who canvassed with Vuong two days before the allegations surfaced, called for Vuong to "examine his conscience" to see if he could credibly take his seat even as an independent given the circumstances of the allegation.
+Adam Vaughan, Vuong's predecessor whose recommendation secured Vuong's uncontested Liberal nomination, also called for Vuong to resign as he could not honourably take up a "compromised seat" that he had won via "a compromised victory".
 While it is customary for an outgoing officeholder to confer with their successor after an election, Vaughan refused to meet with Vuong to discuss "certain sensitive cases and would instead ask ministers or neighbouring MPs to take them forward".